Rachel Eliza Griffiths

-Rachel Eliza Griffiths, Lady Rushdie (born December 6, 1978), is an American poet, novelist, photographer and visual artist who is the author of five published collections of poems.
+Rachel Eliza Griffiths (born December 6, 1978), is an American poet, novelist, photographer and visual artist who is the author of five published collections of poems.
 In Seeing the Body (2020), she "pairs poetry with photography, exploring memory, Black womanhood, the American landscape, and rebirth."
 The book was a nominee for the 2021 NAACP Image Award in Poetry.

-Early life and education
+Early life

 Griffiths was born in Washington, D.C., on December 6, 1978, the eldest of four children of Michele Antoinette Pray-Griffiths and Norman Dwight Griffiths.
 Her father was an environmental lawyer, her mother a community organizer and former police officer.
 Rachel Eliza Griffiths graduated from St. Mark's High School and the University of Delaware, where she earned her undergraduate degree and her first master's degree.
 She received an MFA in creative writing from Sarah Lawrence College.

 Career

 Griffiths has been awarded several fellowships, including from Cave Canem Foundation, Kimbilio, Millay Colony, Vermont Studio Center, Provincetown Fine Arts Work Center, Robert Rauschenberg Foundation, and Yaddo.

-She has been published are The New Yorker, The Paris Review, The New York Times, Virginia Quarterly Review, The Progressive, The Georgia Review, Gulf Coast, Callaloo, Poets & Writers, American Poetry Review, Los Angeles Review of Books, Guernica, The Writer's Chronicle, Transition, American Poet, Mosaic, Indiana Review, and Ecotone Magazine.
+Her work has been published in The New Yorker, The Paris Review, The New York Times, Virginia Quarterly Review, The Progressive, The Georgia Review, Gulf Coast, Callaloo, Poets & Writers, American Poetry Review, Los Angeles Review of Books, Guernica, The Writer's Chronicle, Transition, American Poet, Mosaic, Indiana Review, and Ecotone Magazine.

 In 2011, she was featured in the first poetry issue of Oprah Winfrey's O Magazine.

 Griffiths was the creator of the series of video interviews Poets on Poetry (P.O.P), in which contemporary poets discuss poetry "in relation to individual human experience and culture".